NET WORTH: Unknown

 ARTS & CULTURE: DiMenna and Diana are avid art collectors, as well as collectors of rare books and historical documents.
 The New York Historical Society is the site of the DiMenna Children's History Museum in recognition of a $5 million gift by the couple in 2010.
 The Orchestra of St. Lukes, a chamber music orchestra based in New York City received a $5 million gift from the couple last decade and is now part of the DiMenna Center for Classical Music.
 Support has also gone to the Met, the American Museum of Natural History, the School of American Ballet, and the Baryshnikov Arts Center.

-COMMUNITY DEVELOPMENT: DiMenna is yet another hedge funder whose bankrolled Harlem Children's Zone (HCZ), the multi-faceted community organization that runs charter schools and programming for children and their families.
+COMMUNITY DEVELOPMENT: DiMenna is yet another hedge funder who has bankrolled Harlem Children's Zone (HCZ), the multi-faceted community organization that runs charter schools and programming for children and their families.
 DiMenna sits on the board of HCZ, which has received around $1 million annually over the last few tax years we have available.
 Support has also gone to the Robin Hood Foundation and the Salvation Army.

 OTHER: DiMenna has been a supporter of his alma mater, Fairfield University.
 A $5 million gift established the DiMenna-Nyselius Library at the school.
 In the past, support has also gone to Central Park Conservancy and St. Jude Children's Hospital.